 Outside the city of Osnabrück is the site of a sacred pagan temple and graveyard.
 The site was desecrated by the troops of Charlemagne.
 Pagan priests were massacred as Charlemagne spread the good word of the Christian faith.
 They also broke the largest altar stone to prove the supremacy of the Christian God over the pagan gods.

 On the winter solstice and summer equinox, visitors could hear the screams of those slain and see fresh stains on the rocks.

 Where: Outside of Osnabrück in Lower-Saxony

-Kloster Wessobrunn is well-known as the site of the Wessobrunn Prayer, one fo the earliest written German poetic works.
-It was kept in the in the monastic library for centuries, but has since been moved to the Bavarian State Library.
+Kloster Wessobrunn is well-known as the site of the Wessobrunn Prayer, one of the earliest written German poetic works.
+It was kept in the monastic library for centuries but has since been moved to the Bavarian State Library.

 Where: Near Weilheim in Bavaria

 Once used by the Nazis as a hospital, mental ward and mess hall, the site has since been occupied by US soldiers from 1945 to 2014.
 But maybe the Nazis never really left...

 Different American soldiers have reported waking up to find a Nazi soldier standing over their bed with a blood-covered nurse.
 Together the two were spotted, whispering in German about their "patient".

 This experience is unlikely to be repeated as the base was returned to the German government on September 19, 2014.

 Where: Schweinfurt in the Lower Franconia region of Bavaria